 And so we learn to conform, neglecting the true essence of who we are, and our holistic needs.
 One by one, layer by layer, we peel away everything that is us, is important to us, or represents us and trade it in for socially-accepted norms.
 We do this even when those norms make no sense to us or are in fact harmful to us.

 So let me ask you this question?
 How is that working out for you?
 For your relationships?
 For our communities, countries, and planet Earth?

-If we start to look at this overall situation from a more conscious, broader and mindful perspective we begin to see that self-sacrifice to make others so called “happy” or “satisfied” has only generated a collective world energy of resentment, unfulfillment and disease.
+If we start to look at this overall situation from a more conscious, broader, and mindful perspective we begin to see that self-sacrifice to make others so-called “happy” or “satisfied” has only generated collective world energy of resentment, unfulfillment, and disease.
 We continue to be misled into thinking that we are doing the right thing by putting our needs on hold, in order to make others happy.
 But the truth is that in the end and as we look around, no one is truly happy when living from such a foundation.
 We cling to fleeting moments of externally generated happiness and then fall into despair when they do not get replicated.
-We have to recognize that when it comes to the process of generating happiness and health, we have it slightly backwards.
+We have to recognize that when it comes to the process of generating happiness and health, we have it slightly backward.